tildearrow/kwin-lowlatency/README.md

 ## background

-stock KWin has a major issue regarding stuttering. it stutters heavily, and if you don't want that, then you have the input latency problem (of up to 50ms!).
+stock KWin has a major issue regarding stuttering. it stutters heavily, and if you don't want that, then you have the latency problem (of up to 50ms!).

 the rationale for such a problem is that KWin uses a weird method to paint the screen. instead of simply sync'ing to vblank, it uses a timer. yeah, a **timer** that is off-sync with the vblank interval.